rvadavia/Final_CapStone_Project/README_Org.md

 >   **Abstract:**

->   As we approach the submission of the capstone project, which reflects my culmination of learning and understanding in ML, I have realized that there is still much more to learn to effectively apply it in a real-world context.
+>   My final capstone project is continuation of  assigmnet 20 , which reflects my culmination of learning and understanding in ML in this coures, I have realized that there is still much more to learn to effectively apply it in a real-world context.

 >   For instance, I am developing the initial Pay-Per-Use dermatology Electronic Medical Record (EMR) solution tailored to the Indian market.
 A valuable feature that would greatly benefit doctors is a patient complaint triage system.
 However, our platform, https://symabMED.in, is not yet prepared for implementation.
 Our system must run continuously for 12 to 18 months to gather relevant metadata and high-resolution images with accurate categorization for a real-world scenario in India.
 This data collection phase is crucial to ensure the effectiveness and reliability of our solution.